vsokhoyan/selected_projects/README.md

 - Multiple first-author publications

 **Outcome:** One of the publications (Eur.Phys.J.
 A51 (2015) no.8, 95 (2015)) selected by the Particle Data
-Group (PDG) as the primary reference for properties of several baryon resonances (the highest citation standard in particle physics).
+Group (PDG) as the primary reference for properties of multiple baryon resonances and their properties.

 **Links:**
 - V. Sokhoyan, E. Gutz, H. van Pee et al., “Data on I^{s}I^{c} in gammap→p pi0 pi0 reveal cascade decays of N(1900) via N(1520)pi”, Phys.Lett.
 B746 (2015) 127-131 (2015), [Read open access at PLB](https://www.sciencedirect.com/science/article/pii/S0370269315003299?via%3Dihub).